Fgazzelloni/Fgazzelloni/README.md

 👯 I’m looking to collaborate on advanced statistical programs

-💬 Ask me about anything related to Statistics in Population/Health/Economy
+💬 Ask me about Statistics/R/GitHub

 📫 How to reach me: (ping me on Slack https://www.rfordatasci.com/)